 Some of the pleas which patients use to excuse symptomatic behaviour are colds, head injuries, situational stress, the stress of modern living, American culture and the economic system.

-A literate player has no difficulty in finding authorities to support him:
+A literate player has no difficulty in finding reasons and authorities to support his plea:

 “I drink because I’m Irish…this wouldn’t happen if I lived in Tahiti”.